-And that is always the case when you are building a channel, because the potential partners, always have a running business.
+And that is always the case when you are building a channel because the potential partners always have a running business.

 They’re producing revenue with somebody else’s portfolio and the vendor doesn’t have anything and she won’t show a profit or any revenue or profit before she has created a productive channel.

-Building a partner channel requires an attractive product, that I just talked about, for which there is a need and a demand in the market.
+So building a partner channel requires an attractive product, that I just talked about, for which there is a need and a demand in the market.
 But that’s not sufficient for attracting resellers.

 The vendor needs to show the potential partner the roadmap for commercial success.
 And as I mentioned before, the partners must make an investment in a capability.

-Why is your proposal better than investing the same amount of money and energy in her existing business?
+So why is your proposal better than investing the same amount of money and energy in her existing business?
 You must be able to answer that question convincingly.